pmgbergen/porepy/Readme.md

 PorePy is developed by the [Porous Media Group](http://pmg.b.uib.no/) at the University of Bergen, Norway.
 The software is developed under projects funded by the Reserach Council of Norway and Statoil.

+# Reproduce results from papers and preprints
+Runscripts for most, if not all, papers that uses porepy is available at [here] (https://github.com/pmgbergen/porepy/tree/develop/examples/papers) .

 # Installation
 PorePy depends on `numpy`, `scipy` and `networkx`, and (for the moment) also on `meshio`, `sympy` and `matplotlib`.
 The latter packages may be droped / changed later.
 To install (on Linux, probably also OSX), use

 	pip install porepy

-Installation by pip on Windows may cause problems with buliding the requirements (`numpy` etc).
-Intallation with conda is recommended; a Conda distribution will be added shortly.
+We recommend installing from source (see below), rather than pulling from pypi.
+Installation by pip on Windows may cause problems with buliding the requirements (`numpy` etc) unless conda is used.

 For more detailed install instructions, including how to access GMSH (for meshing), see [Install](https://github.com/pmgbergen/porepy/blob/develop/LICENSE.md) .

-PorePy is developed under Python 3, but should also be compatible with Python 2.7.
+PorePy is developed under Python 3.
+It should also be compatible with Python 2.7, however, apart from unit testing, it is not being used with Python 2, so be cautious.

 # From source
 To get the most current version, install from github: